Holiday review

 Choosing to pick the children up at lunch time means finding fun filled ways to spend the afternoons.
 There is no shortage of things to do in the area.

 • A firm favourite for us is pancakes (there is a wonderful take away place up by the Christmas tree in Courchevel 1850).
+The ‘small cantine’ on the slopes (under the Forum) also offers yummy but cheaper pancakes.

 • Sledging.
 You can hire sledges from all the ski shops and Courchevel 1850 has two dedicated sledge areas – one free and ideal for little ones and the other a sledge park.
 You can also buy the bum board sledges in the supermarkets (or pack them in your bags) and Le Praz has plenty of free areas to sledge (the area by the magic carpet is particularly nice when the sun is out!).